dominance-analysis/dominance-analysis/README.md

 1. **Interactional Dominance** - This is the incremental R<sup>2</sup> contribution of the predictor to the complete model.
 Hence, the Interactional Dominance of a particular predictor 'X' will be the diffrence between the R<sup>2</sup> of the complete model and the R<sup>2</sup> of the model with all other predictors except the particular predictor 'X'. <br>
 Consider a scenario when we have Y as the dependent variable and four predictors X<sub>1</sub>, X<sub>2</sub>, X<sub>3</sub> and X<sub>4</sub>, let  R<sup>2</sup><sub>Y.X<sub>1</sub>,X<sub>2</sub></sub> be the R<sup>2</sup> of the model between Y and X<sub>1</sub>, X<sub>2</sub> ;
 R<sup>2</sup><sub>Y.X<sub>1</sub>,X<sub>3</sub></sub> be the R<sup>2</sup> of the model between Y and X<sub>1</sub>, X<sub>3</sub> so on and so forth.
 In this case, the interactional dominance of predictor X<sub>1</sub> will be R<sup>2</sup><sub>Y.X<sub>1</sub>,X<sub>2</sub>,X<sub>3</sub>,X<sub>4</sub></sub> - R<sup>2</sup><sub>Y.X<sub>2</sub>,X<sub>3</sub>,X<sub>4</sub></sub>. <br>
-Hence, interactional dominance can be interpreted as the incremental impact or incremental variability explained by the predictor or the dominance that a predictor has in presence of all other predictors.
+Hence, interactional dominance can be interpreted as the incremental impact or incremental variability explained by the predictor in presence of all other predictors.

 2. **Individual Dominance -** The individual dominance of a predictor is the R<sup>2</sup> of the model between the dependent variable and the predictor.
 So, the individual dominanace of predictor X<sub>1</sub> will be R<sup>2</sup><sub>Y.X<sub>1</sub></sub>. <br>
 Hence, individual dominance can be interpreted as the variability explained by the predictor alone or the quantum of impact that a predictor will have in absence of all other predictors.

-3. **Average Partial Dominance -** This is average of average incremental R<sup>2</sup> contributions of the predictor to all subset models except complete model and bi-variate (when only one predcitor is present) model.
-Hence, this will be average of incremental R<sup>2</sup> contribution of the
+3. **Average Partial Dominance -** This is average of average incremental R<sup>2</sup> contributions of the predictor to all subset models except complete model and bi-variate (when only one predcitor is present) model. <br>
+Hence, this can be interpreted as the average impact that a predictor has when it is available in all possible combinations with other predictors except the combination when all predcitors are available.

 4. **Total Dominance -**

 <img src='images/Dom Stat.jpg'>